adrfantini/academic-kickstart/content/personal.md

 I am an avid reader: I read all kind of books, but enjoy fantasy, historical and mountaineering books the most.
 [Here](https://adrfantini.github.io/books/) you can read about a few of my favourite books and comics.

 Living in Belluno for the most part of my youth left me with a constitutional and unconditioned love for mountains.
 I love climbing, trekking and hiking, and always find refuge in mountaineering when possible.
-Read more about it [here](https://adrfantini.github.io/mountains/).
+Read more about it [here](https://adrfantini.github.io/mountains/) [here] ( {{< ref "/mountains/">}}).